oumaimabenaboud/BrainScan-AI/README.md

 2. Ensure the path to the saved model file in the code matches the actual location in the web app.

 ## User Interface
-Certainly!
-Here's the table with three images in each row:

 | Landing Page | About Us Section | Team Section |
 | --- | --- | --- |